 Ohio moved to a flat income tax, effective January 1, 2026

-Ohio transitioned to a flat state income tax structure in 2026.
+For tax year 2026, Ohio is scheduled to move to a flat 2.75 percent income tax on income above $26,050, with no tax on the first $26,050.
 For caregivers paid as W-2 employees through a fiscal management service, Ohio income tax withholding will reflect the flat rate starting with the 2026 tax year.
 Confirm the current rate and bracket details at the Ohio Department of Taxation or with a tax preparer familiar with Ohio law.

 IRS Notice 2014-7 difficulty-of-care exclusion still flows through